 Some of the machines that need safeguarding are:

-As there are different machines, there are different ways or methods to protect equipment.
-Here are 4 different types of machine guarding devices employers can install.
+Because machines vary, employers must use different methods to protect equipment.
+Therefore, here are four types of machine guarding devices that employers can install:

 Fixed